 Traditionally we are continuing the series of articles about how to uninstall programs and extensions on a Mac.
 Today, we are going to share the Grammarly uninstallation guide.
-As always, we will provide two ways on how to delete Grammarly on a Mac – the manual way and the quickest way.

 - How to uninstall Grammarly from Mac Safari.